 In the forgotten slums of south Tel Aviv, eight babies in just over a year have died in illegal ‘baby warehouses’ where one person attempts to care for up to 40 children.
 They are victims of a system that forces parents to choose between destitution and illegal childcare services.
-Michelle Slater recently visited the Holy Land on behalf of Missio and saw how the Church is saving young lives.
+A member of the Missio team recently visited the Holy Land and saw how the Church is saving young lives.

 Another small coffin enters the ground.
 The seventh death of a baby in the parish in just over a year.
 This little one had been left on her back, holding a bottle of milk for hours and had choked; her tiny arms not strong enough to move the bottle away from her small mouth.